lkt-js/lkt-data-state/README.md

 const state = new DataState(data, {
     preventProps: ['lorem', 'ipsum'], // These props won't be stored
-    preventTypes: ['number', 'string', 'object'] // The data types won't be stored });
+    preventTypes: ['number', 'string', 'object'] // These data types won't be stored });

 // Or instantiate without additional config const state = new DataState(data);
 ```

-### Update with modified data
+## Update with modified data

 Once you have your DataState instance you can store an update like following: